mainwp/mainwp/readme.txt

 MainWP is the perfect solution for affiliates, marketers, developers, WordPress shops and anyone else with multiple WordPress sites.

-But wait, how is MainWP free, what’s the catch, how will you continue to pay development costs?
+= How is MainWP free, what’s the catch, how will you continue to pay development costs? =

 We make money by selling [Extensions](https://mainwp.com/extensions/).